mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `xethLoadWalletV3`
-This task loads a V3 wallet from ethWalletsV3 for current sender.
+This task loads a V3 wallet from [ethWalletsV3](#ethwalletsv3) for current sender.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethLoadWalletV3For`
-This task loads a V3 wallet from ethWalletsV3.
+This task loads a V3 wallet from [ethWalletsV3](#ethwalletsv3).
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethNamedAbiSource`
 This setting defines the location where files containing json files containing ABIs for which stubs should be generated.
-Each as '<stubname>.json'.
+Each as `<stubname>.json`.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethNamedAbis`
-This task loads any named ABIs from the `xethNamedAbiSource` directory.
+This task loads any named ABIs from the [xethNamedAbiSource](#xethnamedabisource) directory.
 Sample usage:
 ```tut
 1 + 1